Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control

 \subsection{Learning Across Demonstration Variation}

-For rope 1, we test whether variations in the demonstration impact learning with the 4 different flying knot demonstration types seen in \cref{fig:demos}.
+For rope 1, we test whether variations in the demonstration impact learning with the 4 different flying knot demonstration types seen in \cref{fig:demos} (Fast, Slow, Swipe, and Inverse).
 The total demonstration time lengths vary, ranging from 0.69s to 1.04s.
 The learning algorithm learns the flying knot in all 4 cases. \cref{fig:4success} shows the learning progression, with Demo Type 2 requiring the most trials.